Member | Established: 1955 | Member since 1997

 SMO 3: International Standards on Auditing

-The association also indicates it organizes training for its members who conduct financial statement audits and regularly updates initial professional development and continuous professional development programs and material to include amendments to ISA issued by IAASB.
+The association also reports that it organizes training for members who conduct financial statement audits and regularly updates its initial professional development (IPD) and continuing professional development (CPD) programs and materials to incorporate amendments to ISA issued by the IAASB.

-In addition, the association established a system to solicit feedback on Exposure Drafts issued by IAASB to raise awareness of changes to ISA and to encourage participation in the international standard-setting process.
+In addition, SAAA has established processes to solicit feedback on Exposure Drafts and consultation papers issued by the IAASB, both to raise awareness of proposed changes to ISA and to encourage participation in the international standard-setting process.

 -